 While you can knead this dough traditionally, the very high water content (which is needed to get the type of aeration of the dough that is essential for focaccia), I find it much easier using a “grab and slap” method: with oiled hands, simply grab a large handful of the dough, pull it high out of the bowl and slap it back down into the bowl, repeating for about 5 minutes or so to help develop the gluten, rotating the bowl every now and then: the gluten will develop enough at this stage but it will develop further during the dough’s very slow prove in the fridge.

-Alternatively, pop the dough in a food mixer with the dough hook attachment, and put on medium-high speed for about 15 minutes.
+Alternatively, pop the dough in a food mixer with the paddle or whisk attachment (not the dough hook), and put on medium-high speed for about 20 minutes.

 Thick or thin?